• Pricing

 We’ve previously discussed Apple Object Capture and its innovative use cases, now let’s uncover the potential limitations of this 3D scanning technology.

-How does Apple's Object Capture technology work?
+How does Apple’s object capture technology work?

 Apple Object Capture enables Apple device users to create realistic and fast 3D representations of objects using photogrammetry algorithms.
 Using an iOS device, you can take photos of real-world objects, and use the new Object Capture API on macOS Monterey to turn them into 3D assets that are optimized for augmented reality (AR).

-Requires technical knowledge of Apple's Object Capture API
+Requires technical knowledge of Apple’s object capture API

 One potential limitation of this technology is that you must have some technical knowledge of Apple’s Object Capture API.
 The new Object Capture API is a macOS API, meaning that users can use iOS devices to capture input images, but are required to download macOS Monterey for the 3D reconstruction of the objects.
 Creating AR content with Object Capture can be confusing, but Apple does provide videos, documentation, sample code, and resources to help users get started.

-Need to have Apple's latest products to Use It
+Need to have Apple’s latest products to use It

 To use Apple Object Capture, you need an iOS device, either an iPad or iPhone, and a Mac computer with the latest version of macOS (Monterey).